FastTrackStudios/inferno/README.md

 * Inferno2pipe is clocked by incoming media flows.
 When nothing is connected, "time will stop" (i.e. recording will pause) until something is connected again - silence won't be generated unless at least one channel is connected.
 * it will not start if there is no default route in OS routing table

-Disclaimer: Dante uses technology patented by Audinate.
-This source code may use these patents too.
-Consult a lawyer if you want to:
-* make money of it
-* distribute binaries in (or from) a region where software patents apply

-This project makes no claim to be either authorized or approved by Audinate.

 # Quick start
 1. [Install Rust](https://rustup.rs/)